 - Share progress along the way.
 Help reporters and influencers recognize that your company is going places and experiencing a lot of really interesting growth and progress.
 They need to be able to quickly start shaping a potential story in their mind before deciding whether or not to reach out to you.
 Make it easy for them.

-Your ultimate goal is to be transparent and interesting to anyone who goes looking for more information about you and your ecommerce store.
+Your ultimate goal is to be transparent and interesting to anyone who goes looking for more information about you and your brand.

 7. Make Your Ask